sleepypioneer/CSS-portraits/README.md

 # Draw CSS with Jess  <img src="/imgs/portratit CSS.JPG" alt="Single Div example one" height="200" />

-Workshop for WWC about building cute cartoon portraits with CSS &amp; HTML
+A workshop made for [Women Who Code Berlin](https://www.meetup.com/Women-Who-Code-Berlin-Germany/) about building cute cartoon portraits with CSS &amp; HTML

-Wanting to practice your CSS skills in a creative and interesting way?
+*"Wanting to practice your CSS skills in a creative and interesting way?
 Looking to understand CSS specificy better?
-Or just want to have an evening of fun while creating a cute portrait made of code?
+Or just want to have an evening of fun while creating a cute portrait made of code?"*

 This workshop will provide you will the tools inspiration and walk through to getting started with drawing with CSS.
 Beginner friendly though it will help if you have some familiarity with HTML & CSS, however even if you don't please feel welcome to join.